simonmackinnon/RepData_PeerAssessment2/PA2_template.md

 ### Conclusion

 Based on the above results, we can conclude that **tornado** is the severe weather most harmful with respect to population health, and that **flood** and **drought** have the greatest economic consequences.

+A future proposed improvement to this analysis, would be to rectify the issues described in the section **Event Type Analysis**, i.e. aggregate the data based on similar event types and clean up incorrectly recorded event types by getting the event type from the REMARKS column of such observations.